Did you ever think vegan chocolate could tempt you as much as the ´real´ thing??

 Tell us something surprising about chocolate?

-Most people have tried chocolate from different origins now, or different varieties of cocoa, and it can taste totally different depending on who makes it and how, but also the cocoa from different coloured pods can taste and feel totally different!
+The cocoa from different coloured pods from the same tree can taste and feel totally different!
 My good friends Dormouse Chocolate did a Red Pod – Yellow Pod experiment that was fascinating.
 The chocolate made from red pods was a different colour, texture and flavour to the chocolate made from yellow pods, even though they were from the same trees.
 Some varieties of cocoa also make dark chocolate that’s so pale in colour that it looks like milk chocolate.
 I could probably go on for ages with random little facts!